ropensci/cffr/tests/testthat/_snaps/as-bibentry.md

       i argument "bibtype" is missing, with no default !
 Returning an empty <bibentry>.

-# as_bibentry returns an empty bibentry for NULL
+# as_bibentry creates a package bibentry for NULL

     Code
       toBibtex(a_bib)